 I was repeatedly told by different doctors that they could not help me.

 Chronic fatigue must be managed by a specialist in order to get the best results.
-GP’s are no longer able to recommend treatment due to the potentially harmful effects they could cause.
+GP’s in the UK are no longer able to recommend treatment due to the potentially harmful effects they could cause.
 Launching into a graded exercise programme is not for everyone and can be harmful if it is not suitable for you.

 1. Pilates/ muscle strengthening exercises